badoo/techblog/README.md

 categories: javascript performance
 ---
 ```
 This post has two categories, **javascript** and **performance**.
 Categories must be lowercase and a single word.
 Categories can be whatever you want but try to avoid creating really obscure ones.
-A post must have at least one category.
+A post **MUST** have at least one category.

 The body of a post is written in standard Markdown with the exception of code blocks, which should be included like this:
 ```html